 - Surveying victims as to their experience.

 We know we are not the first nor the only ones currently campaigning for reform in this area.
-We want to work together to support our common aims and will organise joint meetings to share information.
+We want to work together to support our common aims and share information.

 For further information, see our Remain and Report facebook page and contact